Cuphead is a run 'n gun platformer with an art style reminiscent of the "golden age" of animation.

 Unused Title Theme

 A completely unique theme can be found under the name of bgm_title_theme.fsb in the files.
 It's a faster, more upbeat rendition, and the last "Cuphead" towards the end sounds identical to the fanfare that plays on the overworld once you beat a level.
-The lyrics give some insight into early plot for Cuphead.
+The lyrics reference the early plot for Cuphead.

 Cuphead, who gambled away his last dime, Entered a tournament to buy him time.
 If he can win his head will be sworn, And this was how the adventure was born!